FroelicHx/Lyric-Web-Scraping/README.md

 # Enter directory
 cd Lyric-Web-Scraping

-# Run code in a terminal.
+# Run the code in a terminal.
 py Lyric.py

 ```